slartibaartfast/allocate-token/README.md

 # A token allocator service

 This is a service that is for creating and securing access tokens for apps to use with Astra and the Astra APIs.
 It is packaged in a Docker container, and run in a kubernetes cluster.
-It intends to circumvent building connection credentials into apk or similar files which are distributed to end users by issueing and storing connection tokens and uuids to individual app users.
+It intends to circumvent building Astra connection credentials into apk or similar files which are distributed to end users by issueing and storing connection tokens and uuids to individual app users.

 Prerequisites:
   1) An [Astra](https://astra.datastax.com/register) database